 She giggled.
 “You smell nice.
 Safe.”

-He smiled.
-“Let’s get you back to your family; before the hunter finds us.”
-He said as he stood, the girl still in his arms.
+Daryl smiled.
+“Let’s get you back to your family before the hunter finds us.”
+He stood, the girl still in his arms.
 “Can you tell from here where to go?”

 She blinked as she looked around them.
 “That way.”
-She said as she pointed to their right.
+She pointed to their right.

 He nodded, then started running in that direction.

 “That way.”
-She said as she pointed in the direction that led to the caves.
+She pointed to a path that led to the caves.

 “Mommy!”
-Ivy hollered when she saw her mother.
+Ivy cried when she saw her mother.

 Daryl found himself missing the girl.

-Ivy’s mother, who had the same white-blond hair, smiled at Daryl.
+Ivy’s mother—who had the same white-blond hair as her daughter—smiled at Daryl.
 “Thank you.”

 Daryl nodded.
 “I was tracking the hunter when I heard her scream.”

-“You must be Daryl Kraftman.”
-Ivy’s father said with a smile as he held his hand out.
+“You must be Daryl Kraftman,” Ivy’s father said with a smile, holding his hand out.
 “Nick Colvern.”

 Daryl shook the man’s hand.
-“I’d heard you had gone into hiding.
+“I heard you’d gone into hiding.
 Is it really that bad?”

-“It is,” Nick said with a nod.
+“It is.”
+Nick nodded.
 “Thank you for bringing our daughter home.
 We don’t know what we would do if we lost her.”

 Nick nodded.
 “Thanks.”

-“We couldn’t ask that of you.”
-Ivy’s mother said with wide eyes.
+“We couldn’t ask that of you,” Ivy’s mother said, wide-eyed.

 Daryl smiled.
 “It’s okay, ma’am.
 It’s my job.
 Now, you all get ready to move, and I’ll go find the hunter and lead him away from here.”

-“Daryl.”
-Ivy cried as she held her arms out to him.
+“Daryl!”
+Ivy cried, holding her arms out to him.

 Daryl smiled as he pulled her into his arms and kissed her forehead.
 “You’re safe now.
 You’re with your mom and dad.
-They will protect you.”
+They’ll protect you.”

 Daryl smiled.
 “You take care.
 And don’t go running into unfamiliar fields.”

 Daryl smiled.
 “I hope so.”
-He said, then kissed her cheek and handed her back to her mother.
+He kissed her cheek and handed her back to her mother.
 “Start packing and get everyone to another location.
-I will talk to the Elders and find a safer place for all of you.”
+I’ll talk to the elders and find a safer place for all of you.”